MimiOnuoha/Creative-Approaches-NYU/README.md

  **Assignment:**

 - Do:
-  - Work on your project!
+  - Work on your project.
+Remember that you need to create a documentation post for your final project that includes the original work you're responding to, what you made, how/why you made it, and photos/video/sound of the work
 - Read:
   - [optional] ["Bullshit makes the art grow profounder"](http://journal.sjdm.org/19/190712/jdm190712.pdf)
   - [optional] "[Jeff Koons and the Artwork of Late Capitalism](https://www.academia.edu/33571540/Jeff_Koons_and_the_Artwork_of_Late_Capitalism)", Jan Philipp Nühlen